Dejan Vokić

-Dejan Vokić (born 12 June 1996) is a Slovenian professional footballer who plays as a midfielder for Slovenian club Radomlje.
+Dejan Vokić (born 12 June 1996) is a Slovenian professional footballer who plays as a midfielder.

 Career

 On 13 February 2019, Vokić signed a two-and-a-half-year contract with Italian Serie B club Benevento.

 On 5 October 2020, he joined Pescara on loan.

 On 18 January 2022, he moved on loan to Pordenone until the end of the season.

+In August 2025, Vokić received a three-year and 30-day ban from playing by the Italian Football Federation for betting on 304 football matches through Eurobet in 2023.
+The ban initially applied only to competitions governed by the Italian Football Federation, but in 2026 it was extended to all competitions under the global jurisdiction of UEFA and FIFA.